 Stahl: As far as we can tell you don't use it for, ya know, things that can help your citizens, like electricity.
 You say you want it for peaceful reasons.
 Like what?

-President Ebrahim Raisi (translation): Like in medicine, agriculture, oil, gas.
+Raisi: Like in medicine, agriculture, oil, gas.

 Stahl: There seems to be some evidence that you had been working, at least before, toward a bomb, a bomb, a weapon, and that you might be doing that again.